ENGR 100 Introduction to Engineering (3 units)

 ENGR 210 Engineering Graphics (4 units)

 Introduction to graphical communication and design for engineers.
 The engineering design process, visualization, sketching, orthographic projection, formal engineering drawings, descriptive geometry, manufacturing processes, dimensioning and tolerancing practices.
 Use of Computer-Aided Design (CAD) software to support engineering design.
-Students complete weekly homework assignments and group design projects that develop sketching, design, and 2-D and 3-D CAD skills.
+Students complete assignments and group design projects that develop sketching, design, and 2-D and 3-D CAD skills.
 Assignments may require the use of CAD software outside of class hours.

 ENGR 215 Computational Methods for Engineers and Scientists (3 units)